stroemlind/popquiz/README.md

 * JavaScript
 No errors where found when going through the offical [Jshint validator](https://jshint.com/).
 I am aware of the eight warnings about functions declerations in block.
- * There are 10 functions in this file
+ * There are 10 functions in this file.
- * Function with the largest signature take 1 arguments, while the median is 0
+ * Function with the largest signature take 1 arguments, while the median is 0.
- * Largest function has 16 statements in it, while the median is 3
+ * Largest function has 18 statements in it, while the median is 3.
- * The most complex function has a cyclomatic complexity value of 5 while the median is 1
+ * The most complex function has a cyclomatic complexity value of 5 while the median is 1.

     ![script.js](documentation/testing/script-validation.png)
     ![question.js](documentation/testing/question-validation.png)